 In September 2012 MPO Staff was made aware of planned amendments to the STIP that NCDOT staff had submitted to the Board of Transportation.
-The North Carolina Board of Transportation amended the 2012-2018 State Transportation Improvement Program (STIP) for item EB-5542 during their October, 2012 meeting.
+The North Carolina Board of Transportation (BOT) amended the 2012-2018 State Transportation Improvement Program (STIP) for item EB-5542 during their October, 2012 meeting.
 Project EB-5539 was amended at their November, 2012 meeting.
+Projects BP-5500 and B-5100 will be considered by the BOT at the February/March 2013 meetings.
 The projects provide NCDOT funds under those TIP headings as described above.

-NCDOT will be responsible for determining which projects will be funded through TIP heading EB-5542.
-Until a project is selected (under that TIP heading), it is not known where it will be located.
+NCDOT will be responsible for determining which projects will be funded through TIP headings EB-5542 and BP5500.
+Until a project is selected (under those TIP headings), it is not known where it will be located.
 However, until the TIP is amended (for inclusion or modification) of these TIP projects, no potential projects can be performed within the Urbanized Area under these TIP headings.
 Therefore, it is in the MPO's best interest to amend the TIP accordingly, to allow for any potential project selection within the MPO's Urbanized Area at some future time.